coder-mike/microvium/doc/getting-started.md

 node host.js
 ```

 This starts a Node.js application which in turn runs the Microvium script.
 The advantage of doing this instead of using the Microvium CLI is to provide a custom API to the script, using the power of Node.js to implement it.
-In this example, the API exposed to the script has the function `print` (but not `log` or anything else).
+In this example, the API exposed to the script has the function `print` (but not `Console.log` or anything else).

 The custom API can be used to facilitate preloading of necessary dependencies and data within the Microvium script itself, while running in a context that has access to database and file resources.